Skip to main content

 The Model

-MonthFund is a calendar-based community fundraising tool.
+MonthFund is a calendar-based community fundraising tool, built for calendar fundraisers.
 An organizer creates a monthly campaign, invites participants, and each participant claims a day of the month.
 Day 7 means they raise donations equal to $7 per donor.
 Day 22 means $22 per donor.
-The goal is to fill all 31 days — creating a shared, visible scoreboard where every day claimed is a unit of collective accountability.
-It is not a generic donation page.
-It is a coordination system built around a single structure that repeats every month.
+The goal is to fill all 31 days, creating a shared, visible scoreboard where every day claimed is a unit of collective accountability.
+It complements a simple donate link or a big event night: named days, public ownership, and the same rhythm when you run it again.

 A calendar is universally understood.
 Everyone knows what a month looks like.
 When you see 18 of 31 days filled, you understand exactly where you are without reading a progress bar label.
 The calendar also creates natural, built-in accountability: each day is a discrete unit that belongs to a specific person.
 Empty days are visible.
 Gaps are obvious.
 That visibility drives action in ways that abstract goal meters do not.

 Yes.
 The sum of 1 through 28 is $406 per fully filled calendar.
 For February, that is the baseline.
-The model works for any month length — MonthFund automatically adjusts based on the active month.
+The model works for any calendar month.
+MonthFund adjusts based on the active month.
 Most organizations find that longer months (31 days) produce the best outcomes, but the structure itself works identically regardless of month length.

 Participants